TITLE 77: PUBLIC HEALTH

-A) The submission of a transaction card (Form No. IL 482-0837) by the EMS Medical Director will satisfy the renewal application requirement for a licensee who has been recommended for relicensure by the EMS Medical Director.
+A) If an EMS MD has recommended a licensee for relicensure, the submission of a transaction card (Form No. IL 482-0837) by the EMS MD will satisfy the renewal application requirement.

-B) A licensee who has not been recommended for relicensure by the EMS Medical Director must independently submit to the Department an application for renewal.
-The EMS Medical Director shall provide the licensee with a copy of the appropriate form to be completed.
+B) A licensee who has not been recommended for relicensure by the EMS MD shall independently submit an application for renewal to the Department.
+The EMS MD shall provide the licensee with a copy of the appropriate form to be completed.

-2) A written recommendation signed by the EMS Medical Director must be provided to the Department regarding completion of the following requirements:
+2) A written recommendation signed by the EMS MD must be provided to the Department regarding completion of the following minimum requirements:

-A) One hundred twenty hours of continuing education, seminars and workshops, addressing both adult and pediatric care.
+B) Continuing education hours shall consist of EMS System-approved in-services, Department-recognized college health care courses, online continuing education courses, seminars and workshops, addressing both adult and pediatric care.
 The System shall define in the Program Plan the number of continuing education hours to be accrued each year for relicensure.
 No more than 25 percent of those hours may be in the same subject.

-B) Any System continuing education requirements for an EMT approved to operate an automated defibrillator shall be included in the required 120 continuing education hours.
+C) Any System continuing education requirements for an EMT approved to operate an automated defibrillator shall be included in the required continuing education hours.

 i) Adult one-rescuer CPR,